 Bwindi Impenetrable Forest

-Today, you will be transfer to Bwindi Impenetrable Forest, through beautiful scenery consisting of mountains, forests and local villages, before arriving at your accommodation.
+Today, you transfer to Bwindi Impenetrable Forest, through beautiful scenery consisting of mountains, forests and local villages, before arriving at your accommodation.

 Accommodation: Buhoma Lodge, 3-nights